bennyzen/caddy-pocketbase-docker/README.md

 - `DELETE /pocketbase/superuser` - Delete a superuser
 - `POST /pocketbase/superuser/{email}/otp` - Generate OTP for superuser

+Usually, as soon as you have created the first superuser, the above endpoints are not needed anymore, as you can do all that using the PocketBase UI itself.
+Be careful when exposing them to your host, as it would implicate a serious security risk.
+Expose them only if you know what you're doing.

 All the above endpoints require a JSON payload, except for the OTP endpoint.
 The JSON payload for the superuser endpoints is as follows: